 And so will you.

-Copyright in process. (c) Jane C. Redmont
+Copyright (c) Jane C. Redmont

 PLEASE DO NOT QUOTE IN FULL OR IN PART WITHOUT PERMISSION AND ATTRIBUTION.

 I also humbly ask your prayers and thoughts for various trials I have been going through including the loss of a computer (not here, back in California, long story) with vital and irreplaceable data, two major life challenges (one in church, one in academe, sorry I cannot give you details), and our still open search for a faculty member in our very small religious studies department.
 (Where everyone is healthy right now, physically anyway...)

 Monday, February 25, 2008

 We are continuing our blogiversary series at Acts of Hope, and this song by Georges Brassens made us think of the one and only MadPriest.
 It's not really the kind of music he likes, and it is --horrors-- in French, but the theme of the song and its words are pure MP.
 The song is called "The Bad Reputation" and it is about the consummate outsider.
 It also has a little bit toward the end about "taking the paths that do NOT lead to Rome."
 It speaks of the author's mocking of the self-righteous and their dislike for him.
 Brassens was a great poet.

 The tune ain't exactly soul music, so we will be back in this space with something more worthy of MadPriest musically and rhythmically, but time is short in the crazy groves of academe, so best to post the first half of the tribute pronto.
 MP, Maya Pavlova and I send our love and solidarity to you.
 Keep up the bad reputation!